rodi-314/eg1311_project/README.md

 # EG1311 — Design and Make Project

 This group project was completed as part of the EG1311 Design and Make course taught at the National University of Singapore (NUS).
-For more information and details, view the full report [here](<EG1311 Project Report.pdf>)
+For more information and details, view the full report [here](<EG1311 Project Report.pdf>).

 ![image](https://github.com/user-attachments/assets/15f44600-f556-4e75-94f0-337a130c1e59)